- What Does a Sleep Monitor Do?

 Another technique that non-wearable trackers use is force and pressure sensors that detect body movement and even heart rate.

-Based on feedback* from others, such sensors often detect sleep when there is a lack of movement caused by inactivity, such as reading a book.
+I was highly skeptical of using a sensor under my mattress to detect my heart rate and sleep stages.
+For example, my experiments with Emfit QS yielded highly inaccurate results.
+Plus, feedback from others suggests that such sensors often detect sleep when there is a lack of movement caused by inactivity*, such as reading a book.

-Since Apple acquired Beddit (one of the devices that uses under-the-sheets sensors) I can imagine that paired with a wrist-worn device — such as an Apple Watch — you can get fairly accurate data, even with low HR sampling data from the wrist-worn device.
+I’m still looking forward to what Apple will come up with since they acquired Beddit (one of the devices that uses under-the-sheets sensors).
+I can imagine that paired with a wrist-worn device — such as an Apple Watch — you can get fairly accurate data, even with low HR sampling from the wrist-worn device.

 Arguably the gold standard in sleep tracking is EEG, which monitors brain waves and detects the various stages of sleep.